 The problems haven't changed, it's just the music that has gotten different and the rotting fruit juices have given way to fermented grains.
 Rex Hobart & the Misery Boys are the current soundtrack to the age old conundrum -- they provide a connection to the prehistoric and help all of us understand that, while we can put people in space, split the atom and make Reality TV seem clever, we are not a damn sight closer to figuring out the spastic whims of our hearts.

 As a lyricist, Rex Hobart has proven to be well schooled by the masters: Paycheck, Silverstein, Haggard and Kristofferson.
 Supporting Rex's tales are the Misery Boys, a band tighter than George Jones during a riding mower getaway chase.
 Lead guitar player J.B.
 Morris bends the strings of his Telecaster as adeptly as any Nashville session player, but with the lived-in pathos of a man thrice his age; pedal steel and Dobro wunderkind Solomon Hofer alternately makes the guitar gently weep on the ballads or fuel-injects the rig on the honky-tonk rockers, and drummer T.C.
 Dobbs and bassist Blackjack Snow drive it all home like they just got sprung from jail.

-"Forever to Burn" Rex solo on the Pine Valley Cosmonauts' The Executioner's Last Songs: Volumes 2&3
+- "Forever to Burn" Rex sings on the Pine Valley Cosmonauts' The Executioner's Last Songs: Volumes 2&3